PINOC from viggle.ai is an online single camera Video to Mocap application.

 Then click the Extract button and the process will start.

-If you like the result, you can choose between FBX and GLB and click the Export button in the lower right corner.
+If you like the result, you can choose between FBX or GLB and, then the Export button in the lower right corner.
 Then import your FBX/GLB into Blender, Maya, Unreal, etc!

 Root Motion